GooTechnologies/learn/tutorials/solar-system/index.md

 <a href="edit_script.png"><img class="alignnone wp-image-426 size-full" src="edit_script.png" alt="edit_script" /></a>

-[alert type="info"]Please note: You can leave the script editor window open, it will automatically switch to new contents when you change entities.[/alert]
+<div class="alert alert-info" role="alert">Please note: You can leave the script editor window open, it will automatically switch to new contents when you change entities.</div>

 You should see a big wall of JavaScript source code, but don’t get scared.
 Most of it is just documentation.
 Essentially, you have control over three functions and one array:
 {% highlight js %}/* Implement this method to do initializing. */